additive-manufacturing

 Wider World of Sport with Additive Manufacturing

-The company’s CEO, Sebastian Hess, emphasized the significance of additive manufacturing in the company’s business model by saying, “We designed the saddle with additive manufacturing in mind.”
-He added that this technology enables a great chance to customize goods in “a way that cannot be replicated with conventional methods.”
+The company’s CEO, Sebastian Hess, emphasized the significance of additive manufacturing in the company’s business model by saying, “We designed the saddle with additive manufacturing in mind.
+“He stated that this technology allows for a significant opportunity to customize goods in a manner that conventional methods cannot replicate.”

 additive manufacturing